adeira/universe/src/eslint-config-adeira/README.md

 It tries to detect files to lint because it's highly inefficient to test all the files everytime.
 However, you can do so by using `--all` flag like so: `yarn run lint --all`.

-Please note: this Eslint runner not only runs all the tests much faster but it also performs automatic fixes.
-This is currently no-opt.
+Please note: this Eslint runner not only runs all the tests much faster but if it's not executed in CI environment, it also performs automatic fixes by default.
+You can opt-out by `--no-fix` flag: `yarn run lint --no-fix`.

 ## Tip